Piazza della Signoria

 Later Florentine sculptors attempted to rival the David, especially the awful Baccio Bandinelli, who managed to get the commission to create a pendant to the statue and boasted that he could surpass Il Divino himself.
 The pathetic result, Hercules and Cacus, was completed in 1534; as a reward, Bandinelli had to listen to his arch-rival Cellini insult the statue in front of their patron, Cosimo I. An ‘old sack full of melons’ he called it, bestowing the sculpture’s alternative title.

-The last colossus in Piazza della Signoria is the Monument to Cosimo, by Giambologna (1595), the only large-scale equestrian bronze of the Late Renaissance.
+The last colossus in Piazza della Signoria is the Monument to Cosimo, by Giambologna (1595), the only large-scale equestrian bronze.
 The scheme on the panels below Cosimo depicts scenes of his brutal conquest of Siena, and of the ‘Florentine Senate’ and the Pope conferring the Grand Dukedom on Cosimo.

 Directly behind Cosimo stands the Tribunale di Mercanzia, built in the 14th century as a commercial court for merchants of the guilds and adorned with heraldic arms.
 To the left of this (no. 7) is a fine, 16th-century contribution, the Palazzo Uguccioni, very much in the spirit of High Renaissance in Rome, and sometimes attributed to a design by Raphael.